 Answer: We can store your items for up to 30 days without charge.
 After 30 days, you will be charged 200 php per week for overstaying boxes.

-Answer: Please register and open a New box to view prices and sizes.
+Answer: Please visit the homepage for our rates.
 We also accept irregular-sized boxes including wooden palettes or other containers, fees are based on volume of item or cubic foot.
 For irregular sized shipments please e-mail [email protected] with dimensions (LxWxH), source country, destination and description of contents.

 Answer: We do not have a weight limit as we ship by ocean cargo, but for practical reasons the item should be able to be handled by 2 people to ensure that your item can be handled properly and safely.
 In addition, the weight of each box may be limited to the ability of the box to hold the heavy load.

 Answer: Yes, we will be happy to combine your items bought from different sellers into one box for SEA Cargo from US, UK, and Canada..
 This does not apply for cargo from China, all items are shipped as is.